 Virtual reality design and development are becoming a more attractive and attainable option to many content creators.
 More innovation and development have resulted in a refinement of a typical creation process.
 According to the Motive staff, there are a few things you should know as you embark on designing and developing VR experiences.

-Before you get started on any type of design or development, be sure to experience VR for yourself.
+Before you get started on any type of designing or developing VR, be sure to experience VR for yourself.
 Try all of the VR games, training, travel, and entertainment experiences that you can.
 Experiencing many different VR types allows you to understand the capabilities of VR, leaving you with a breadth of knowledge to pull from as you begin to plan and design.
 The best teacher on VR is VR, and it prepares you by showing what is possible, what is necessary, and what more you can do by using your imagination.

 Designing VR is similar to designing other modalities at a high level, but it is essential to recognize the unique details specific to immersive experiences.
 Let’s explore the discovery and design phases of the process.